 - ½ teaspoon flaky sea salt

-- Browned butter: In a saucepan, melt butter over medium heat.
-Stir frequently unit it turns brown and deeply fragrant.
-Remove from heat and add water.
-Refrigerate for 2 hours or place in freezer, stirring occasionally so that it solidifies evenly.
+- In a saucepan, melt butter over medium heat.
+Stir frequently unit it just starts to turn brown Remove from heat and place in a glass bowl.
+Refrigerate for 2 hours or place in freezer, stirring occasionally.

 - Preheat oven to 350º.
 Line baking sheets with parchment paper.

 - Scrape browned butter into the bowl of an electric mixer.
 Add sugars and beat until fluffy.
 Add egg and beat until combined, then add vanilla.